 She got up and walked to the door, opening it and moving aside so Spock could come in.

 "You woke me."
-He was in his pajamas, had not even put a robe on.
+He was in his pajamas, hadn't even put a robe on.

 "I'm sorry.
 It won't happen again."